-May your goals and dreams, the courses or programmes you select, and the support of your various communities inspire you - even in the face of a challenging global pandemic - to excel during your sojourn with us in the DLLP.
+May your goals and dreams, the courses or programmes you select, and the support of your various communities inspire you to excel during your sojourn with us in the DLLP.
 Have a rewarding academic year!

 Vivette Milson-Whyte, PhD

 LINGUISTICS & ENGLISH LANGUAGE PROGRAMMES